yoqer/AI_Assistant/README.md

 ## 🎥 Video Tutorial

-To build this application step by step, please watch my YouTube tutorial above.
+To build this application step by step, please watch my YouTube tutorial below.
 It will explain all the app processes, and the logic behind them.

 <a href="https://youtu.be/oIqF0z2UhDM" target="_blank"><img width="600" alt="LLM Chat App with Memory thumbnail" src="https://github.com/user-attachments/assets/212c47bc-de25-4e35-9c23-e747a33d5d6e" /></a>